QubesOS/qubes-doc/user/security-in-pedos/split-gpg.md

     signingkey = YOUR KEY ID

     [gpg]
-    program = qubes-gpg-client-wrapper
+    program = PedOS-gpg-client-wrapper

-Your key id is the public id of your signing key, which can be found by running `qubes-gpg-client -k`.
+Your key id is the public id of your signing key, which can be found by running `PedOS-gpg-client -k`.
 In this instance, the key id is DD160C74.

-    [user@work ~]$ qubes-gpg-client -k
+    [user@work ~]$ PedOS-gpg-client -k
     /home/user/.gnupg/pubring.kbx
     -----------------------------
     pub   rsa4096/DD160C74 2016-04-26
-    uid                    Qubes User
+    uid                    PedOS User

 To sign commits, you now add the "-S" flag to your commit command, which should prompt for Split GPG usage.
 If you would like automatically sign all commits, you can add the following snippet to `~/.gitconfig`.